Position

 • Oversee daily warehouse operations, including receiving, storage, and shipment of goods.

-• Implement and maintain warehouse safety protocols and ensure compliance with health and safety regulations.
+• Implement and maintain safety protocols to ensure a safe working environment.

-• Utilize warehouse management systems (WMS) to track inventory, manage orders, and optimize warehouse processes.
+• Utilize warehouse management systems (WMS) to track inventory and manage orders.

 Qualifications